USS Dwight D. Eisenhower: Post–Gulf War

 In September 1994, Dwight D. Eisenhower and elements of the U.S. 10th Mountain Division first tested the concept of adaptive force packaging.
 The division's soldiers and equipment were loaded on board, and the ship's Army/Navy team headed for Port-au-Prince to lead Operation Uphold Democracy, the U.S.-led effort to restore the elected government of Haiti.

 One month later, in October 1994, Dwight D. Eisenhower departed for a six-month deployment which included flying missions in support of Operation Southern Watch and Operation Deny Flight.
 This deployment marked the first time that women had deployed as crew members of a U.S. Navy combatant.
 Dwight D. Eisenhower, Carrier Air Wing Three (CVW-3), and the Commander, Cruiser-Destroyer Group 8 staff team included more than 400 women.
 The integration of women caused some negative headlines for the Navy.
 During the deployment, 15 women serving aboard had to be reassigned ashore because of pregnancy, earning the ship the nickname The Love Boat.
 There was also a case of a sailor who filmed himself having sex with a female.

 Dwight D. Eisenhower returned to Newport News Shipbuilding on 17 July 1995 for an 18-month complex overhaul, completed on 27 January 1997.
 Among other upgrades, they installed a new Advanced combat direction system.
 The ship departed on her 10th deployment on 10 June 1998 and returned in December.
 In February 1999, she returned to the Norfolk Navy Shipyard for a six-month refitting and returned to the fleet in June.
 Upon completion in June 1999, she returned to full duty in the fleet.

+In April 1995, the long-running game show Wheel of Fortune recorded two weeks of shows from the hangar bay of the Eisenhower.